L-A-Sandhu/Efficient-Image-Classification/README.md

 # Efficient-Image-Classification

- This repository contains comparisons of different convolution neural networks for the CIFAR-10 data-set.The model is fine tunned on cifar10 dataset.
-The model were earlier trained on imagenet dataset.
-The script automatically downloads the cifar 10 dataset.
+ This repository contains comparisons of different convolution neural networks for the CIFAR-10 data-set.ImageNet pretrained models have been fine tuned on CIFAR-10 dataset.The script automatically downloads the cifar 10 dataset.
 Clone this repo please follow the following steps
 ```
 git clone https://github.com/L-A-Sandhu/Efficient-Image-Classification.git